sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 <font size=6>:seedling:</font>Since 2023, I have been engaged in standardization efforts, focusing on Study Group 21 of the ITU-T.
 Since April 2025, I serve as Co-Chair of the Joint Ad Hoc Group (AHG) between ISO/IEC JTC1/SC29/WG1 (JPEG) and ITU-T Q7/21 on JPEG XE, contributing to the joint standardization efforts for event-based vision.

-<font size=6>:star2:</font>I hold 11 granted patents, contribute as an editor to six ITU-T standards, and serve as the principal drafter for two industry standards.
+<font size=6>:star2:</font>I hold 12 granted patents, contribute as an editor to several international standards, and serve as the principal drafter for industry standards.
 In addition to my work in standardization, I also occasionally author papers on related topics.

 ---